mefengl/note-faroe/docs/pages/api-reference/rest/endpoints/get_users.md

 /users?sort_by=created_at&sort_order=descending&count=50&page=2
 ```

-## Succesful response
+## Successful response

 Returns a JSON array of [user models](/api-reference/rest/models/user).
-If there are users in the page, it will return an empty array.
+If there are no users in the page, it will return an empty array.

 ### Example